sunroofgod/sunroofgod/README.md

 #### Projects:
 - \[wip] Cashoutopia: Full-stack web application with implementation of popular card games.
     - Stack: {React, Next, MongoDB}
-- \[wip] Catti.nvim: A plugin that adds cats and joy (non-mutually-exclusive) into your already wonderful neovim experience.
+- \[wip] Catti.nvim: A plugin that adds cats and joy (non-mutually exclusive) into your already wonderful neovim experience.